-ATU will maintain the privacy of any long-term remedies/actions/measures, provided privacy does not impair ATU's ability to provide these services.
+ATU will maintain the confidentiality of any long-term remedies/actions/measures, provided confidentiality does not impair ATU's ability to provide these services.

-37. Failure to Comply with Sanctions and/or Interim and Long-term Remedies and/or Responsive Actions
+38. Failure to Comply with Sanctions and/or Interim and Long-term Remedies and/or Responsive Actions other reason, may result in additional sanction(s)/action(s), including suspension, expulsion, and/or termination from ATU.

-All Respondents are expected to comply with the assigned sanctions, responsive actions, and/or corrective actions within the timeframe specified by the final Decision-Makers, including the Appeal Decision-Maker.
+All Respondents are expected to comply with the assigned sanctions, responsive actions, and/or corrective actions within the timeframe specified by the final Decision-Makers, including the Appeal Decision-Maker(s).

-Failure to abide by the sanction(s)/action(s) imposed by the date specified, whether by refusal, neglect, or any other reason, may result in additional sanction(s)/action(s), including suspension, expulsion, and/or termination from ATU.
+Failure to abide by the sanction(s)/action(s) imposed by the date specified, whether by refusal, neglect, or any